thealongsider/Data-Analytics-Projects/README.md

 These are data analysis projects that I've worked on, mostly through Python, utilizing Visualization techniques to better understand data

-Choropleth Mapping -- Created geographical maps using plotly 911 Calls (Online Course Capstone Project) -- An exploratory analysis of the dataset including descriptions of findings using the Montegomery County 911 Calls dataset available on Kaggle.
+Choropleth Mapping -- Created geographical maps using plotly

+911 Calls -Capstone Project -- An exploratory analysis of the dataset including descriptions of findings using the Montegomery County 911 Calls dataset available on Kaggle.
+I completed this capstone project as part of an online data science course.

 To view my Kaggle profile, you can use this link: https://www.kaggle.com/thealongsider To view my work with Tableau, you can use this link: public.tableau.com/profile/brandon.massaro/